 What if the way nonprofits and companies are currently engaging volunteers is all wrong?
 How can we make sure we’re strategically involving the core value of volunteers to provide maximum impact?

 Research shows that organizations that strategically leverage volunteers outperform peer organizations on all measures of organizational capacity, AND have greater impact.
 However, less than 15% of nonprofits currently operate this way, and this obstacle stands in the way of success for the causes that so many nonprofits, companies and individuals care about.

 Challenging the Status Quo: Rethinking the Value of Volunteers

 Register for this free event.

-11am – 12pm PT (2-3pm ET)
+10am – 11am PT (1-2pm ET)

 About Our Speakers:

+Greg Baldwin joined what is now VolunteerMatch in the spring of 1998 as its Chief Imagination Officer to finish hotwiring the Internet to help everybody find a great place to volunteer.
+Today, VolunteerMatch is a leader in the nonprofit world.
+Its popular web service is strengthening communities and organizations across the country by making it easier for good people and good causes to connect.
 Greg appreciates the power of a big idea.
 He began his career at the Leo Burnett advertising agency where many big ideas were born and later tested his own as a co-founder of 2d Interactive, Inc. – a Boston-based technology start-up.
 Greg completed his undergraduate studies at Brown University in 1990 with a degree in Public Policy.
 He is a life-long volunteer and regularly speaks at nonprofit events and conferences on the subjects of volunteering, communication, and the Internet.
-He is also proud to serve as the Board Chair of the Council for Certification in Volunteer Administration.

 Register for this free webinar now.